flowr-analysis/flowr/wiki/Interface.md

 #### Adding a New Feature to Extract

 In this example we construct a new feature to extract, with the name "*example*".
-Whenever this name appears, you may substitute this with whatever name fits your feature best.
+Whenever this name appears, you may substitute this with whatever name fits your feature best (as long as the name is unique).

 1. **Create a new file in `src/statistics/features/supported`**\
    Create the file `example.ts`, and add its export to the `index.ts` file in the same directory (if not done automatically).